11 Medical Assistant Resume Samples for 2026

 One of the most under-utilized sections on most resumes is the skills section.
 Many medical assistants don’t realize that this section is essential for catching the eye of ATS.
 Since ATS works by matching keywords in your resume to pre-selected words (skills) chosen by hiring managers, you want to ensure you’re listing the right skills.

-Ideally, your medical assistant resume should include both hard and soft skills.
-Hard skills such as “CRM software proficiency” can be trained.
-They’re highly specific to the job title you’re seeking, and they demonstrate your ability to utilize the skill (they’re easily measurable).
+Ideally, your medical assistant resume should include both technical skills and soft skills.
+Technical skills such as “CRM software proficiency” can be trained.
+They’re highly specific to the job title you’re seeking, and they demonstrate your ability to utilize the skill, especially when backed by certifications or specialized training that set you apart.

 On the other hand, soft skills are skills you can include on any resume.
 These skills, such as “organization” or “attention to detail,” are universally important.
 However, it’s difficult to measure these skills; they’re often overused and may be disregarded by hiring managers.